 Scopus Author Profile

-Although LSU does not have a subscription to Scopus database, Scopus provides a free author profile lookup for authors allowing them to view publications that are attributed to them in Scopus and to view their citation metrics (h index, citation counts, etc.) within Scopus.
+Although LSU does not have a subscription to Scopus database, Scopus provides a free author profile lookup for authors allowing them to view publications that are attributed to them in Scopus database and to view their citation metrics (h index, citation counts, etc.) within Scopus.

 LSU Elements users can benefit from an automatic sharing of publications between ORCID and Elements.